MarkB19988/CapstoneProject2-SpaceInvadersReboot/README.md

 ##### Overview

 'Space Assault' will be a rebooted version of the classic arcade game 'Space Invaders'.
-It will keep the main goal of the game which is to defend your base from ailien attackers by destroying them before they land, but will incorporate more features to add more depth to the game.
-The feature will include things like PvP multiplayer, Power ups and new enemy types.
+It will keep the main goal of the game which is to defend your base from alien attackers by destroying them before they land, but will incorporate more features to add more depth to the game.
+These features will include things like PvP multiplayer, Power ups and new enemy types.

 ##### Project Aims